jackowayed/jackowayed.github.com/resume.markdown

 Preferably, I would do something in Ruby, but I wouldn't mind learning to something something functional or Python.

+### Interview Possibilites

+I'll probably be in Atlanta for a few days sometime between April 10 and 19, when I could do interviews.

+If that doesn't work, you could invterview me in/near Delaware, or we could do it via phone, email, IM, skype, magic CNN holigram, or carrier pigeon.

 Skill Summary  {#skills}
 -------------